 Personally, I select between 3-5 seminars that look the most interesting and beneficial to me.
 I make it my priority to attend those courses.
 After that, I am more flexible with my time.
 I have found it very helpful to go through the schedule ahead of time and know my priorities before I arrive.
 That way, when I get there, I don’t need to make difficult decisions.
 I can execute my plan and enjoy my time.

 The Exhibit Hall can be like a black hole of time that sucks you in.
 It is very easy to walk into that room and lose all sense of time.
 I recommend blocking out a section of time that you commit to being in the Exhibit Hall.
-If you allow your time there to be endless, you could very well spending your entire day in the Exhibit Hall.
+If you allow your time there to be endless, you could very well spend your entire day in the Exhibit Hall.

 It is exciting to go to a new city for a conference!
-If possible, I recommend arriving early or extending your time to explore LA.
+If possible, I recommend arriving early or extending your time to explore Boston.
 That way you won’t feel like you’re missing out on seeing the city or have to sacrifice time away from the conference.
 If that is not possible, block an amount of time that you want to dedicate to exploring the city.
 Pick a time slot that will not conflict with other priorities during the conference.

 2. Dress Comfortably

 The convention center is HUGE!
 You can easily walk for miles in a day.
 Sessions also get full and you may find yourself sitting on the floor.
 For these reasons, I recommend dressing comfortably, especially with your choice of footwear.
 ASHA is not the time to break out the stilettos.
-Also remember to wear layers and bring a sweater for changes in temperature!
+Also, remember to wear layers and bring a sweater for changes in temperature!

 3. Be Well Rested

 The convention itself runs from 8:00 in the morning to 7:00 at night.
 This is a long day!
-You may be tempted to go out after sessions and catch up with friends or experience LA.
+You may be tempted to go out after sessions and catch up with friends or experience Boston.
 Keep in mind that you will have early mornings.
 A good night’s sleep will help you be energized during the day.

-4. Download the Mobile App
+4. Download The Mobile App

 I have yet to test out the location finder but it looks awesome!
 It appears that if you get lost, you can enter what room you are near in the app and you can GPS track where you are.
 I think I will definitely be using this feature.

-5. Bring Hydration and Nutrition
+5. Bring Hydration And Nutrition